-Depending on the distribution of zeros in tensors, the inter-PE or intra-PE imbalance can cause significantly low utilization of PEs or their function units, which increases execution time and energy consumption.
-Firstly, this section summarizes sources of such imbalance, and then it discusses different software-directed techniques or hardware designs for balanced computations.
+Depending on the distribution of zeros, the inter-PE or intra-PE imbalance can cause low utilization of PEs or their functional units, which increases execution time and energy consumption.
+This section summarizes sources of such imbalance, and then it discusses different software-directed techniques or hardware designs for balancing the computations.
 Table \ref{tab:load-balance} categorizes these techniques.
-Software-based techniques facilitate structured computations by forming local regions of dense elements, sorting the data by combining same-sparsity tensor blocks for PEs, or regularizing models with structured pruning.
-While requiring low/no additional hardware cost, these techniques are often limited to static sparsity.
-Accelerators dynamically balance computations by prefetching work in FIFOs or memory, which obviates fine-grained synchronization of computations on PEs.
-Some accelerators achieve further run-time balance across PEs by a central hardware module that enables work-stealing.
+Software-based techniques facilitate structured computations by forming local regions of dense elements, sorting the data by combining same-sparsity tensor blocks, or regularizing models with structured pruning.
+Although requiring low/no additional hardware, they are often limited to static $W$-sparsity.
+Accelerators dynamically balance computations by prefetching work in FIFOs or memory, obviating fine-grained synchronization of computations on PEs.
+Some accelerators achieve further run-time balance across PEs by a central hardware module for work sharing.